coffeemuse/bannerlogo/README.md

 ## Learning More

 - See [`src/main.c`](src/main.c) for the main program logic and comments.
-- The code demonstrates custom font loading, querying system variables, and handling both single and double-buffered modes.
+- The code demonstrates custom font loading and querying system variables.
 - Contributions and suggestions are welcome!

 ## License